MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/getting-started-with-the-outlook-mapi-reference.md

 description: "The Microsoft Outlook 2013 Messaging API (MAPI) Reference describes how to create MAPI solutions that work with Microsoft Outlook 2013."
 ---

-# Getting Started with the Outlook MAPI Reference
+# Getting started with the Outlook MAPI reference

 **Applies to**: Outlook